 Cropped at the ankles and wearing a too-small military jacket, he stands alone in a hazy field strewn with dry autumn leaves.
 To the artist, the jack-o-lantern carries an eerie charm.
 “I always loved the carved face just leering at you…” he admits.

-Photographed By Gail at the Museum of Fine Arts in Boston.
+Photographed at the Museum of Fine Arts in Boston.